mit-ccc/tdt-news/baselines/T-ESBERT/README.md

 - download raw data: `sh download_data.sh`
 - download processed data in pickle format: `train_dev_data.pickle` and `test_data.pickle` [here](https://drive.google.com/drive/u/1/folders/1JCm2S9euC2AhyP9_IFcnMmUZN3tGG9nF)
-    - [TODO]: add the data processing code to re-generate pickle files
+    - you can check 'preprocessing/extract-entities.ipynb' to see how entities are extracted with spacy
-- download pre-trained sBERT model to `pretrained_bert` folder: `python download_pretrained_bert.py`
+- download pre-trained sBERT model to `pretrained_bert` folder and convert its format to our model's format: `python download_pretrained_bert.py`
-    - we use "bert-base-nli-stsb-mean-tokens" in our experiments
+    - we use "bert-base-nli-stsb-mean-tokens" BERT in our experiments

 ### docker environment (for Hang)